christofolo/christofolo.github.io/musictheory.md

 7. Move 2.
 The 11th fret is G♯.
 8. Move 1.
 The 12th fret is A again.

-The distance from the 1st note to the 3rd note is only 3 frets (or 3 half-steps) in a Minor scale.
+The distance from the 1st note to the 3rd note is only 3 frets (half-steps) apart in a Minor scale.

-The distance from the 1st note to the 3rd note is 4 frets (or 4 half-steps) in a Major scale.
+The distance from the 1st note to the 3rd note is larger.
+It is 4 frets (half-steps) in a Major scale.

+In music, the distance between two notes is called an interval.
+The interval that spans 3 notes is called a "Third".
+And if it only takes 3 half-steps to traverse from the first note to the next, then it is minor.
+If it takes 4 half-steps to traverse from the first note to the next, then it is a major third.

 Think of constellations to understand Major vs Minor.
 The Big Dipper is called Ursa Major because it's bigger.
 The Little Dipper is called Ursa Minor because it's smaller.
 Major Scales are major because the interval between the 1st and 3rd notes is "big".
 Whereas the interval between the 1st and 3rd notes in a minor scale is "small".